Rayrsn/Spotify-Ad-Killer/README.md

 <h4> I don't know if anyone else has done this before. if they have, their script is probably better than mine.

 ## How does it work?
-It checks for window name changes and it'll exit spotify and relaunch it when spotify is playing "Advertisement".
+It checks for window name changes and it'll exit Spotify and relaunch it when Spotify  is playing anything that doesn't have "-" in the name.
+(Every song on Spotify has that has that in the name)

 ## Why does it work
-There's this known bug which let's you skip ads if you exit spotify entirely and relaunch it.
+There's this known bug which let's you skip ads if you exit Spotify entirely and relaunch it.

 ## Installing Dependencies
 1. Make sure you have Python 3 installed.